Last Will and Testament

 What is a “Last Will and Testament”?

-A will or a “last will and testament” is a document that tells your family and the courts how you would like your property to be divided when you die.
+A will or a “last will and testament” is a legal document that tells your family and the courts how you would like your personal property and real property to be divided when you die.
 A will determines who will inherit and what they will inherit from you.
-Most wills are drafted by lawyers, typed, and notarized by witnesses.
+Most wills are drafted by lawyers, typed, and signed by the testator and two witnesses in front of a notary public.
 If a will is not properly executed it will not be valid.

 The thought of preparing or updating your will may make you feel uncomfortable, but having your will in good order ensures that all arrangements will be handled well when you pass away and it prevents your family from dealing with legal tangles.